kinota93/fac2023/README.md

 - `day` : definition of a day, which can be a fixed day e.g., `12` or a fixed weekday, `[3, 1]`, that is the 3rd Monday.
 - `for`, `in`, `except` : define when the rule is valid.
 E.g., `for [2016, 2022] except [2017, 2021]` , is the same as`in [2016, 2018, 2019, 2020, 2022]`.

-## Business Calendar
+## Rule Specification for Business Calendar
 For a given a **year**,  the specification of rules for business calendar is given by

 -  `type`, type of the calendar days, such as  *local_holiday*, *local_workday*
 -  `days`, a list of individual days, each is given by a pair of a date in format of`mm-dd` and a name.
 E.g., `'10-12' : 'temporary workday'`
 - `week`, `wday`, routine business days or non-business days defined by  specifying weekdays in  some weeks  E.g., `(week=[2,4], wday=[3])`  means the *2nd* and *4th* Wednesdays.
-- `month`, optionally defines a list of months for which the rule is valid.
+- `month`, a list of months for which the rule is valid.

 -  **reservation**, reserved timespans or timeslots for a specific facility

+# Classes
-# KsHoliday Class
+## KsHoliday Class

 Paragraph paragraph paragraph paragraph

-# KsCalendar Class
+## KsCalendar Class

 Paragraph paragraph paragraph paragraph

-# Availability Class
+## Availability Class

 Paragraph paragraph paragraph paragraph